-Those encountering this error repeatedly might want to know what is 504 Gateway Timeout?
-It implies that your web server didn’t get a timely response from a different server upstream when it tried to load a specific web page of yours.
+Those encountering this error repeatedly might want to know what is 504 Gateway Timeout.
+It implies that the web server didn’t get a timely response from a different server upstream while trying to load a specific web page.
 In simple words, your web servers are not communicating with one another at a quick enough pace.
-Note that this Gateway Timeout Error is a general one, which means that it does not point to the precise reason behind the issue.
+Note that this Gateway Timeout Error is a general one, which means– it does not pinpoint the precise reason behind the issue.

-When this situation occurs, your website will give an error web page to all the visitors who arrive at it.
-You can find this error appearing in different ways according to the server, operating system, or your browser.
+When this situation occurs, your website will give an error web page to visitors who arrive at it.
+You can find this error appears in different ways according to the server, operating system, or your browser.

 When users visit a website, their server dispatches a request to another server where the particular site they are seeing is hosted.
 The server, also called the ‘upstream server’ gets the request.
 It then gives a response with the needed resources for loading the website on the user’s browser.

-But the 504 Gateway Error indicates that the user’s server did not get a fast response from the server to whom the request was sent (upstream server).
-So, 504 Gateway Timeout meaning is that since the request is timed out, the server cannot load the web page.
-Thus, it is not able to perform the job of a gateway.
+But the 504 Gateway Error indicates that the user’s server did not get a fast response from the server to which the request was sent (upstream server).
+So, 504 Gateway Timeout means that the request is timed out, and the server cannot load the web page.
+Thus, it is not able to perform the job of a Gateway.
 Consequently, the error has the name ‘Gateway Timeout.’

-So now that you have the answer to what does 504 Gateway Timeout means, it’s time to progress to its fixes.
-There are numerous ways to get past this error message and make your site available to visitors.
-Go through the instructions for every troubleshooting technique carefully.
+Now you have the possible answer to fix -: What does “504 Gateway Timeout” mean?
+It’s high time to fix issues ASAP.
+There are numerous ways in which you’ll get past the error message and see the availability to visitors.
+Hence, go through the instructions for every troubleshooting step.

 The 504 Error usually indicates a temporary issue.
-It might be that your site is overburdened with traffic.
-A simple solution, in this case, is to hit the refresh button on the page.
+It might be that your site is not able to handle high volumes of traffic.
+In this case, a simple solution is to hit the refresh button on the page.
 You can also use the F5 key to refresh.
 Most often, it will fix this issue.
-The best part of this technique is that it only takes a second for you to implement it.
+The best part about this technique is that it only takes a few split seconds.

-However, pay extra attention when the error occurs when you are in the process of making a transaction.
-In this case, if you refresh the page, you might get charged a double amount.
+However, pay extra attention when such an issue occurs while making a transaction.
+In this case, when you refresh the page, you might pay in excess.

-If you are unable to reach a website, it’s a good idea to see if it’s only you who are facing any issue in connecting to it.
-You can find if the site is down for other people as well by using tools like downforeveryoneorjustme.com and isitdownrightnow.com.
+If you are unable to access a website, it’s a good idea to note that you are facing connectivity issues.
+You can find out if the site is down for other people as well by using tools like statuscake.com and downforeveryoneorjustme.com.
 Both these tools work effectively.
-Just paste the URL of the website, and you’ll soon find a report about the status of the website.
+You just need to paste the URL of the website, and you’ll find a report about the website’s status.

 You can often get a Gateway Timeout 504 Error if you have moved the site to another IP address.
 In this case, you should update the DNS server of your website.
-The DNS changes do not take more than a few hours.
-So, your platform can give the 504 Error to its visitors in the meantime.
-You don’t have a choice apart from waiting for the DNS changes to complete.
+In the meantime, the DNS changes just take a few hours.
+So, your platform gives 504 errors.
+Eventually, you can stay firm when DNS changes take place.

-A faulty or incorrect configuration of the firewall can also lead to this gateway timeout error.
-To find if the wrong firewall configurations are behind the error, temporarily deactivate the firewall.
-Both Windows and Mac device users can follow the steps below to deactivate the firewall.
+A faulty or incorrect configuration of the firewall leads to a 504 Gateway Timeout error.
+To find out if the wrong firewall configurations are behind the error, temporarily deactivate the firewall.
+Both Windows and Mac device users should follow the steps below —to deactivate the firewall.